 Although La Montagne is a work of fiction, the protagonists, as in many of Semprun’s fictional works, share a range of characteristics with their author and with his other works, and these biographical parallels are critical for the exchanges that are at stake in the narrative.
-Juan Larrea, a political alias borrowed from the author’s time in the Partido Comunista de España ( name itself borrowed from a Spanish poet shares a number of Semprun’s attributes: both are Spanish, both were captured in Joigny and are survivors of Buchenwald, and both are writers, although Juan, unlike Semprun, ‘n’a jamais écrit de roman’ (p.
+Juan Larrea, a political alias borrowed from the author’s time in the Partido Comunista de España (the name itself is borrowed from a Spanish poet), shares a number of Semprun’s attributes: both are Spanish, both were captured in Joigny and are survivors of Buchenwald, and both are writers, although Juan, unlike Semprun, ‘n’a jamais écrit de roman’ (p.
 89).
 Other autobiographical references punctuate the text: Juan’s visits to the Prado in Madrid are reminiscent of Semprun’s own childhood tours of the museum with his father that hold a privileged place across his memory and his works.
-When Juan and Antoine first meet, the former is reading André Gide’s Paludes, a text with significance for the adolescent Semprun in Adieu, vive clarté (1996) Juan’s wife, Laurence, who absorbs his stories upon his return – to the point of her own ruin – evokes Laurence of L’Évanouissement and of L’Écriture, who, for a fraction of a second, ‘un fragment d’éternité’ (L’Écriture, p.
+When Juan and Antoine first meet, the former is reading André Gide’s Paludes, a text with significance for the adolescent Semprun in Adieu, vive clarté (1996).
+Juan’s wife, Laurence, who absorbs his stories upon his return – to the point of her own ruin – evokes Laurence of L’Évanouissement and of L’Écriture, who, for a fraction of a second, ‘un fragment d’éternité’ (L’Écriture, p.
 157), brings the narrator back to life upon his return to Paris.
 Finally, Juan and Semprun also share their roles as protagonist and author as Juan reveals that he is working on a project titled La Montagne blanche with Karel, establishing a mise en abîme structure reminiscent of Semprun’s own L’Algarabie (1981), and of Gide’s Paludes.